Myekman/tic_tac_toe/README.md

 # Tic Tac Toe
-Welcome to Tic Tac Toe, this game is made of HTML, CSS and JavaScript.
-It's a simple game for 2 players and working as a classic Tic Tac Toe game.
+Welcome to Tic Tac Toe!
+This is a simple game for 2 players and working as a classic Tic Tac Toe game.
+The target audience is children from 5 years of age since this is a easy game to follow.
+Its a perfect way for kids to practice logically thinking.
+It's also fun to challenge each other time and time again.
+Because there is a scorekeeper who keeps track of who has won the most times.
+In order for it to be fair and for the loser to have a chance for rematch, the Loser will start each new round.

 ![IMG]()